ddebode/tmux-choose/README.md

 # Configuration

-- @choose-options: Configure which commands should be shown in the choose menu.
+- @choose-options: Configure which commands should be shown in the choose menu separated by comma.

 ```
-set -g @choose-options ("htop","vifm .","lazygit","vi ~/.vimrc","vi ~/.zshrc")
+set -g @choose-options "htop,vifm .,lazygit"

 ```
+- @choose-key: Configure which key to trigger the choose menu.